Zutchey/FedoraPostInstallScript/README.md

-# FedoraPostInstallScript
+#FedoraPostInstallScript

+## Important Warnings & Prerequisites

-NOT TESTED ON NVIDIA OR INTEL GPUS!!!
+* **NOT TESTED ON NVIDIA OR INTEL GPUS!** This script primarily uses configurations favorable for **AMD** users.

-This script is meant to be run on a Fresh install of Fedora!!
-Can be run on non-fresh installs, though it might delete your already set configs (Not Recommended).

-This script is made to ease new users of Fedora into the Linux ecosystem.
-This script is meant to be one input for ease of use, however it may not be like that 100% of the time depending on many factors that may not be controllable.
-Just be aware that you may have to give your sudo password more than once on a bad day.

-## COPY AND PASTE INTO TERMINAL TO INSTALL
+* **Fresh Install Recommended:** Running this on an existing system **might delete your already set configurations**.
+Proceed with caution.
+* **Sudo Password:** You may be prompted for your `sudo` password more than once.
+* **Purpose:** This script is intended to ease new users into the Linux ecosystem by automating complex setup steps.

+---

+## 1. Core System Setup & Optimization (Main Install)

+This main script handles foundational setup, driver configuration, and system optimizations.
+It must be run first.

+### **Installation Instructions**

+Copy and paste the entire block below into your terminal to start the process:

 ```bash
 sudo dnf install git -y